Should you spend the money for an inspection before buying a used car?

 How Do You Get an Inspection?

 To schedule an inspection, locate a shop with good reviews or one that you've used before and schedule a “pre-purchase inspection”.
 All repair shops will know exactly what that means.
-If you need help finding a good shop, KeySavvy has teamed up with RepairPal to help our customers find certified shops with fair prices.
+If you're looking for an inspection service, KeySavvy users can get 10% off an inspection with Lemon Squad.
 Coordinate with your seller on the date and time to get this done since the seller will need to bring the car to the shop or other location for a mobile mechanic.
 In almost all cases, the buyer will pay for this service.

 To learn more, check out our 5 Must-Know Tips For First Time Private Party Car Buyers.